zuozhenggh/learning-library/data-management-library/od4h-bdc-adw/od4h/content.md

       ```

-2. Create an external Hive table referring to an ADW table.
+2. Create an external Hive table named `emp_hive` referring to an ADW table.

       ```
            <copy>